Webhook Reference

 - Featured image is NOT in

 images[].
-It's a separate top-level field (featured_image_url). theStacc strips the inline duplicate fromcontentbefore sending so the page doesn't render the same image twice. - Duplicate URLs are deduped.
+It's a separate top-level field (featured_image_url). theStacc strips the inline hero fromcontentbefore sending so the page doesn't render the same image twice. - Duplicate URLs are deduped.
 If the same body image appears twice, the array lists it once.
 Your

 content.replaceAll(...)swaps every occurrence in one pass anyway. altmay be empty.
 Decorative images and images the generator didn't caption ship withalt: "".
 Pass it through verbatim to preserve accessibility on your re-hosted copy.- Backward compatible.
 Receivers that ignore